carter-yagemann/ARCUS/README.md

 See this [document](docs/tracer-tradeoffs.md) for trade-offs between interfaces.
 This is only required if you want to record your own traces.
-You can analyze the pre-recorded traces in `tools/angr/test/test-data/traces` and the datasets below without performing this step.
+You can analyze the pre-recorded traces in `tools/angr/test/test-data/traces` without performing this step.

 2. [Install](docs/arcus-setup.md) project specific tools and packages.